nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ```
 Creates two keys and generates corresponding certificate signing requests (one for authentication, other for signing).
 The key labels used are conventionally with suffixes ``default-auth-key`` and ``default-sign-key``, if
-those already exist, they will not be duplicated and command acts as no-op for such security server.
+those already exist, they will not be duplicated and command acts as no-op for such Security Server.
 If we are using [Multitenancy](#8-multitenancy) this command will also create an extra key and signing request with the
 key label suffix ``default-sign-key_<MEMBER_CODE>_<MEMBER_NAME>``